rfvianna/rfvianna/README.md

 ## Hi there 👋
 - I'm currently learning different machine learning models, as well as a wide range of data work techniques
 - Main interests: Data Science, Data Analysis and Machine Learning
+- Languages: Python (advanced) and SQL (intermediate)
-- Languages: advanced Python, intermediate SQL, basic GIT
+- Basic knowledge of GIT

 Contact me at: